 People have indicated from their response times when they have the mental capacity or the available time to give feedback.
 We can use this information to be more sympathetic about when we send reminders or when the survey itself lands in people’s crowded inboxes.

 If this is when they respond to the survey, shouldn’t those also be the times when we communicate?
+Here are our tips for employee engagement survey communications best practice.

 Tip #1 – Help the ‘early birds’ 🐥